 Craft Strategic Initial Questions

-The questions that your interviewers ask for behavioral interviews need to be thoughtful and strategic.
-Now isn’t the time to say “Tell me about yourself,” or the classic, “Walk me through your resume.”
+Your interviewers’ questions for behavioral interviews need to be thoughtful and strategic.
+Now isn’t the time to say, “Tell me about yourself,” or the classic, “Walk me through your resume.”
 All of that information can be learned from the materials submitted in a candidate’s application.
 Now’s the time to dig deep.

 The behavioral questions that your interviewers ask should get to the heart of a candidate’s experience and uncover specific competencies most relevant to the role, such as leadership, quick thinking, and teamwork.